 - The person should also send any proof that supports their case, such as information about previous creditable coverage.
 For example, to document prior coverage they should provide a copy of the “Notice of Creditable Prescription Drug Coverage” from employer or union coverage.

 - The person and the plan will receive a letter when the review is complete.

 In general, reconsideration decisions are made within 90 days.
 Medicare’s contractor will try to make a decision as quickly as possible.

 Is there a late enrollment penalty if a person waits one month after he or she was first eligible to enroll in a Medicare drug plan?

-No. A person must be without creditable coverage 63 days or more any time after they were first eligible to enroll to be charged a late enrollment penalty.
-Since the person only had one month without coverage, they wouldn’t have to pay a penalty.
+No. A person must be without creditable coverage 63 days or more any time after they were first eligible to enroll, to be charged a late enrollment penalty.

-If Medicare’s contractor reviews a case and decides that all or part of the late enrollment penalty is wrong, the Medicare contractor will send the person and their drug plan a letter explaining its decision.
-The Medicare drug plan will remove or reduce the late enrollment penalty and will send the person a letter that shows the correct premium amount and explains whether there will be a refund.
+If Medicare’s contractor reviews a case and decides that all or part of the Late Enrollment Penalty is wrong, the Medicare contractor will send the person and their drug plan a letter explaining its decision.
+The Medicare drug plan will correct the Late Enrollment Penalty and will send the person a letter that shows the correct premium amount and explains whether there will be a refund.